 British Columbia is home to tens of thousands of plant and animal species living in a rich diversity of habitats and ecosystems.
 Responsible decision making and positive action on our part will help protect B.C. wildlife and their home.

-In an ecosystem, living things interact with each other and with their environment.
-Everything in an ecosystem is connected.
-Healthy ecosystems provide B.C. with important “services,” like clean air and water, healthy forests and farms, and habitat for our plants and animals.
+Healthy ecosystems provide important “services,” like clean air and water, healthy forests and farms, and habitat for our plants and animals.
 British Columbia contains a diverse range of ecosystems that support thousands of individual plant and animal species.

 When we take care of B.C.’s wildlife and the habitats in which they live, our own health and our economy benefit, too.
 Learn about collecting, sharing and accessing scientific data and information about wildlife in B.C.